yithemes/yith-proteo-toolkit/readme.txt

 == Changelog ==
 =  1.2.2 - Released on 28 March 2022 =

-* New: testes support to WordPress 5.9
+* New: tested support to WordPress 5.9

 =  1.2.1 - Released on 29 November 2021 =